KamhanK/Techdegree-Project-1/README.md

 **Project Description:**

 For this project I customized the existing code for a personal profile page website.
 I added my own graphics, which inculded a background header image that I purchased from Shutterstock and a professional personal profile image of myself.
 I customized the webiste by adding my own textual content.
 I added my own links to GitHub, Twitter and LinkedIn accounts to the existing social networking links for the social networking svg's.
 I added new pages for experience, interests and contact.
 I customized those pages with my own textual content, HTML and CSS.
-I fulfilled the "exceeds expectations" requirements by adjusting the profile image border, transiton and transformation properties, I added my own custom form on the contact page and I added an extra image on the interests page.
+I fulfilled the "exceeds expectations" requirements by adjusting the profile image border, transiton and transformation properties and by adding my own custom form on the contact page and I added an extra image on the interests page.

 **Exceeds Expectations Requirements:**